sorenlind/lemmy/README.md

 The models included in Lemmy were evaluated on the respective Universal Dependencies dev datasets.
 The Danish model scored > 99% accuracy, while the Swedish model scored > 97%.
+All reported scores were obtained when supplying Lemmy with POS tags.

 You can use Lemmy as a spaCy extension, more specifcally a spaCy pipeline component.
 This is highly recommended and makes the lemmas easily accessible from the spaCy tokens.